samtron1412/docs/archlinux/makepkg.md

 - temporarily disable makepkg's signature checking, by calling `makepkg` with the `--skippgpcheck` option.

 The signature checking implemented in makepkg does not use pacman's keyring, instead relying on the user's keyring.[1](http://allanmcrae.com/2015/01/two-pgp-keyrings-for-package-management-in-arch-linux/)

+# Usage
+- Install the `base` and `base-devel` groups.
+- Running makepkg itself as root is disallowed.
+[2](https://projects.archlinux.org/pacman.git/tree/NEWS)
+- Besides how a `PKGBUILD` may contain arbitrary commands, building as root is generally considered unsafe.
+[3](https://bbs.archlinux.org/viewtopic.php?id=67561)

+Build a package:
+- Create a `PKGBUILD`, or build script
+- Change to the directory and issue commands
+	+ Automatically install needed dependencies: `$ makepkg -s`
+	+ Adding the `-r`/`--rmdeps` flags causes makepkg to remove the make dependencies later, which are no longer needed.
+Or use pacman trick removing unused packages (orphans) once in a while instead.
+	+ To install a package use `-i`/`--install` (same as `pacman -U pkgname-pkgver.pkg.tar.xz`): `$ makepkg -i`
+	+ To clean up leftover files and folders, such as files extracted to the `$srcdir`, add the flag `-c`/`--clean`.
+This useful for multiple builds of the same package or updating the package version, while using the same build folder.
+It prevents obsolete and remnant files from carrying over to the new builds: `$ makepkg -c`